A Law of One's Own: The Inefficacy of the DMCA for Non-Consensual Intimate Media: Conclusion

 We used OpenAI’s ChatGPT 4o model to edit for text redundancies and suggest new word choices.
-We thank various colleagues for feedback on this work, as well as various funding agencies for supporting it.
+We thank James Grimmelmann and Andrew Gilden for feedback on this work.
+This material is based upon work supported by the National Science Foundation under Grants 1763297 and 2311102.